prisma/prisma1/README.md

 Prisma provides a mapping from your API to your database.
 In that sense, it solves similar problems as conventional ORMs.
 The big difference between Prisma and other ORMs is the way _how_ the mapping is implemented.

-**Prisma takes a radically different approach which avoids the shortcomings and limitations commonly experienced with ORMs.
-The core idea is that Prisma turns your database into a GraphQL API which is then consumed by your API server** (via [GraphQL binding](https://oss.prisma.io/graphql-binding)).
+Prisma takes a radically different approach which avoids the shortcomings and limitations commonly experienced with ORMs.
+The core idea is that Prisma turns your database into a GraphQL API which is then consumed by your API server (via [GraphQL binding](https://oss.prisma.io/graphql-binding)).
 While this makes Prisma particularly well-suited for building GraphQL servers, it can definetely be used in other contexts as well.

+Here is how Prisma compares to conventional ORMs:

+- **Expressiveness**: Full flexibility thanks to Prisma's GraphQL API, including powerful (relational) filters and nested mutations
+- **Performance**: Prisma uses various optimization techniques (caching, dataloader, ...) to ensure top performance in complex scenarios
+- **Architecture**: Embedding Prisma in your stack makes for a layered and clean architecture allowing you to focus on your API layer
+- **Type safety**: Thanks to GraphQL's strong type system you're getting a strongly typed API layer for free
+- **Realtime**: Prisma's GraphQL API has out-of-the-box support for realtime updates for all events happening in the database (using GraphQL subscriptions)

 ## Database Connectors